johanbrook/tumblr-import/README.md

 ## Usage

+### From the command line

+	coffee tumblr.coffee <Tumblr URL> [path]

+where <Tumblr URL> is mandatory and can be `something.tumblr.com` or a custom domain name, such as `log.johanbrook.com`. `path` is where all posts will be saved, and is optional, and defaults to the current directory.
+If specified, it can be relative or absolute.

 **Important:** In order run the script, a `config.json` file must exists in the same directory as `tumblr.coffee`, and include the following:

 	{